apellicerep/intro/index.md

 <img src="restApi.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 9th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 9th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 In this project, I've created a REST API using Express.
 The API will provide a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, as well as adding, updating and deleting courses in the database.